Grand Dental logo

 5. Condylar guidance

-Of these, all but condylar guidance can me modified prosthetically if enough teeth are under treatment.
+Of these, all but condylar guidance can be modified prosthetically if enough teeth are under treatment.

 Defensive occlusion

-We are ardent supports of defensive occlusal concepts, this is generally accomplished by selecting the simplest available options for each of the selections of Hanau's quint:
+We are ardent supporters of defensive occlusal concepts, this is generally accomplished by selecting the simplest option available for each controllable aspects of Hanau's quint that the case allows:

 3. A compensating curve that allows for bilateral balance.

-4. Forces shared on as many teeth as possible in protrosive and laterotrusive motions.
+4. Forces shared on as many teeth as possible in protrusive and laterotrusive motions.

 This radiograph (of a case from a prosthodontist outside of our office) exemplifies defensive occlusion: Defensive occlusion radiograph